Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Are non-stick pans bad for you?

-While this type of coating certainly makes cleaning and cooking more convenient, it has also been known to contain a group of potentially toxic, man-made chemicals collectively referred to as per- and Polyfluoroalkyl Substances, or PFAS for short.
-You may know them better as “forever chemicals” because they’re virtually indestructible and don’t break down in the environment or the human body.
+Frying pans and saucepans are often coated with polytetrafluoroethylene (PTFE), more commonly known as Teflon plastic.
+PTFE belongs to a group of man-made chemicals called per- and Polyfluoroalkyl Substances, or PFAS for short.
+PFAS are better known as “forever chemicals” because they’re virtually indestructible and don’t break down in the environment or the human body.

 According to the FDA, PFAS have been linked to significant health issues, including “increased cholesterol, high blood pressure, developmental effects, reduced immune response, altered liver function, and increased cancer risk.”

-Teflon cookware is generally considered safe for everyday cooking (researcher Daniel Jones, who studies PFAS, tells us he uses it at home), as long as temperatures do not exceed 500°F. If they get hotter than that, the coating can break down and release toxic chemicals into the air.
+Teflon cookware is generally considered safe for everyday cooking (researcher A. Daniel Jones, who studies PFAS, tells us he uses it at home), as long as temperatures do not exceed 500°F. If they get hotter than that, the coating can break down and release toxic chemicals into the air.

-How should I use non-stick cookware?
+How should I use nonstick cookware?

 Both of our experts advise avoiding preheating because, according to Teflon’s guidelines, empty pans made with this material can quickly reach high temperatures.
 You also want to steer clear of broiling or baking any of your Teflon pans at extremely high heat (as mentioned above, anything above 500 degrees Fahrenheit could be risky).